ivanbgd/stock-trading-cli-with-async-streams/README.md

         - We do this in case the `WriterActor` also works with *chunks*.
     - All 503 rows do get printed to `stdout` regardless of the `WriterActor`, as the output to console is handled by the `ProcessorActor`.
+- **[WIP]**: We experimented with the Publisher/Subscriber model with the `Actix` framework, to get a feel of it.
+    - The Publisher/Subscriber model is generally better suited to applications that have a number of different instances of the same actor, and they should all get the message, or where there are different types of subscriber actors which should all receive the message, i.e., be notified of it.
+    - Our application is not like that, but we still wanted to try it out and play around with it a little.
+        - Namely, we don't want our actors to do the double work, so we have only one instance of each.
+        - We could try to implement multiple instances of actors for fun, to see if all of them really get the messages.
+            - For some more fun, we could randomize sending messages to only instance of each type of actor.
+They wouldn't be doing double work in that case, which would make the implementation correct.
+    - We weren't able to make it work.
+        - The issue is that some of our actors are both publishers and subscribers at the same time, and perhaps Actix simply doesn't support that.
+    - Performance...
 - We are using [actix](https://crates.io/crates/actix) as an Actor framework for Rust, and its [actix-rt](https://crates.io/crates/actix-rt) as a runtime.
     - *Note*: [actix-rt](https://crates.io/crates/actix-rt) is a "Tokio-based single-threaded async runtime for the